Can 3rd Dose Vaccination Help Lower Death Risk?

 Here are some easy to digest figures that show just how important vaccinations are:

 For most of this time, just getting two doses had significantly lowered the risk of death (vs unvaccinated).
 But with Omicron being more easily transmissible and the assumptions on the first two doses of vaccination losing some potency over time, the risk of death even for double vaccinated people started to climb.
-Also, it is imperative to understand that other factors like old age and comorbidities may also increase the risk of severe illness and hospitalisations in people with just one or two doses of vaccination.
+Also, it is imperative to understand that other factors like old age and comorbidities may also increase the risk of severe illness and hospitalizations in people with just one or two doses of vaccination.

 The rollout of booster shots (or triple vaccinations) across England has brought down the risk of death significantly once more.
 This news is promising since it takes data from a very large sample.
 A heartwarming statistic from this report shows that the most vulnerable people (elderly adults) were found to have their risk of death lowered by a staggering 89% after getting their third shot!

 Another key takeaway is that this report once again shows why the pandemic is a numbers game.
 Even though most experts seem to agree that Omicron is milder, it still is highly transmissible.
-This means that many more people are likely to get infected and even if a small percentage of those people face hospitalisation or death, the number of deaths is still large.
+This means that many more people are likely to get infected and even if a small percentage of those people face hospitalization or death, the number of deaths is still large.
 Here are some very quick maths for you:

 So yes, Omicron may be milder.
 But if large numbers of people get it, the risk of people dying is scary.
 Luckily, we now have some evidence and direction with this latest report.